trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Configure Basic Login Info {#all-about-slots}

-{% include callout.html content="**Enter your PIN -**  After removing and reinserting your OnlyKey you are prompted to enter the PIN you set during initial setup onto your OnlyKey six button keypad." type="default" %}
+{% include callout.html content="**Enter your PIN -**  After setup you are prompted to enter the PIN you set onto your OnlyKey six button keypad." type="default" %}

-{% include image.html file="image82.png" %}

 Now that your OnlyKey is unlocked you see this screen.